What are the different types of stone?

-The secret to beautiful marble is merely keeping it clean.
-The cleaning and care of natural stone is different than that of ceramic or porcelain.
+The secret to beautiful marble is simply keeping it clean.
+The cleaning and care of natural stone is different from that of ceramic or porcelain.
 Proper care of this porous material will allow for durability and beauty year after year.
 The daily removal of ordinary dirt and soil is a necessary step in caring for natural stone.
 Sweeping compounds containing oil must never be used on natural stone because they will eventually discolor the surface.
-Cleaners containing acid or bleach will scratch the surface and ruin natural stone; therefore neutral cleaners should be used.
-If floor is heavily trafficked it should be cleaned daily and rinsed with clean water until all traces of dirt solution are removed.
+Cleaners containing acid or bleach will scratch the surface and ruin natural stone; therefore, neutral cleaners should be used.
+If the floor is heavily trafficked, it should be cleaned daily and rinsed with clean water until all traces of dirt solution are removed.
 Natural stone should then be allowed to dry.

-Complicated cleaning agents and maintenance procedures will never be needed if the marble surfaces are regularly cleaned.
-When natural stone is neglected dirt and grease are allowed to accumulate, therefore the surface can be damaged almost beyond repair and cracks can be caused by general deterioration.
-Improper cleaning materials such as those containing alkali, acid metallic salts or other strong ingredients actually attach the natural stone itself and increase and enlarge dirt catching pores.
-Soap or abrasive type cleaners should never be used on marble surfaces.
-This type of cleaner reacts with the natural stone compound to build a soapy scum which destroys the beauty of natural stone and forms a greasy or slippery film that will catch or hold dirt.
+Complicated cleaning agents and maintenance procedures will never be needed if marble surfaces are regularly cleaned.
+When natural stone is neglected, dirt and grease can accumulate, which can damage the surface almost beyond repair.
+Cracks can also be caused by general deterioration.
+Improper cleaning materials such as those containing alkali, acid metallic salts, or other strong ingredients actually attach themselves to the natural stone itself and increase and enlarge dirt-catching pores.
+Soap or abrasive cleaners should never be used on marble surfaces.
+This type of cleaner reacts with the natural stone compound to build a soapy scum, which destroys the beauty of natural stone and forms a greasy or slippery film that will catch or hold dirt.
 The use of an abrasive cleaner will result in unsightly scratches on the surface.
-Abrasive cleaners are almost impossible to remove by rinsing and normal foot traffic will grind the left over abrasive particles into the surface, thus ruining the floor.
-The ideal cleaner should be first of all, effective in removing soil.
-Secondly, it should not develop any damaging discoloration or surface film.
+Abrasive cleaners are almost impossible to remove by rinsing and normal foot traffic will grind the leftover abrasive particles into the surface, thus ruining the floor.
+The ideal cleaner should be, first and foremost, effective in removing soil.
+Secondly, it should not create any damaging discoloration or surface film.
 It should be rinsed free even in hard water

 Natural Stone Maintenance Procedures

 The care and cleaning of natural stone is quite simple.
 If the proper procedures are followed, products will maintain their innate beauty and durability for a lifetime.
-To ensure the best service from natural stone, clean the product thoroughly after installation, and follow up with a regular maintenance program.
-Immediately after completing installation, wash the floor clean of loose debris, dirt and foreign material.
-Use clean, soft cloths, sponges or mops and fresh warm water.
+To ensure the best experience with natural stone, clean the product thoroughly after installation and follow up with a regular maintenance program.
+Immediately after completing installation, wash the floor clean of loose debris, dirt, and foreign material.
+Use clean and soft cloths, sponges, or mops and fresh warm water.
 Allow to dry.
 A second rinse application may be required to remove any additional film.
 Apply a thin, even coat of sealer and allow it to dry for 3-5 minutes, removing excess sealer before it dries.
-If too much sealer is applied, it may be removed by re-applying the sealer to re-activate residue.
+If too much sealer is applied, it may be removed by reapplying the sealer to reactivate residue.
 Make sure to buff it off before it dries.
-Within 3-5 hours, the finished area can be used for normal foot traffic, but must be kept dry and free of staining agents for 72 hours.
+Within 3-5 hours, the finished area can be used for normal foot traffic but must be kept dry and free of staining agents for 72 hours.
 It is strongly recommended that the aforementioned procedures be completed immediately after installation and repeated in a regular maintenance program.

 Natural Stone Maintenance Products